leapcode/leap_assets/README.md

 Here lies all the assets for the various LEAP clients.
 All sources are in SVG format, and rendered to PNG.

+All icons derived from either Gnome (GPL) or Font Awesome (Open Font License, GPL compatible).

 Generating PNG images
 ======================================